 II mandatory managed care within 60 days will be reenrolled into

-their previous MCO without going through preassignment assignment
+their previous MCO without going through preassignment and selection.

 G. Individuals who do not select an MCO as described in subdivision F 3 of this section shall be assigned to an MCO as follows: